Teechain: A Secure Payment Network with Asynchronous Blockchain Access: Evaluation

-\emph{\sys} constructs funding deposits using $m$-out-of-$n$ transactions.
-If the channel has been funded by a single deposit and is settled off-chain, only one transaction is required, with the cost being $1 + (n/2)$---the cost of a signature and public key to spend funds into the deposit address, and $n$ public keys to specify the committee members.
-(We divide $n$ by $2$ as cost is defined in terms of both public keys and signatures together.)
-Otherwise, with two deposits assigned to a channel and on-chain settlement, \sys requires 3~transactions, with the cost being the sum of the costs of the two funding deposits plus the settlement transaction.
+\sys constructs funding deposits using $m$-out-of-$n$ transactions.
+If the channel has a single deposit and is settled off-chain, only one transaction is required, with a cost of $1 + (n/2)$, \ie the cost of a signature and public key to spend funds into the treasury address, and $n$~public keys for committee members; otherwise, with 2~deposits assigned to a channel, \sys requires 3~transactions, with the cost including the two funding deposits and the settlement transaction.